'All I can say is sorry' - Rashford opens up on personal turmoil while expressing pride in face of racism

 Marcus Rashford has said that he has "felt no prouder moment" representing England at Euro 2020 and says that he "will never apologise for who I am and where I came from" after he was subjected to racist abuse once more following the Three Lions' penalty shootout heartbreak against Italy in Sunday's final.

-Gareth Southgate's side took Roberto Mancini's Azzurri all the way through extra-time in a 1-1 draw, only to be edged out 3-2 on spot-kicks, with Rashford, Jadon Sancho and Bukayo Saka the three players to see their efforts fall short, sparking a slew of slurs from a vocal minority on and off social media.
+Gareth Southgate's side took Roberto Mancini's Azzurri all the way through extra-time with the score level at 1-1, only to be edged out 3-2 on spot kicks, with Rashford, Jadon Sancho and Bukayo Saka the three players to see their efforts fall short, sparking a slew of slurs from a vocal minority on and off social media.

-The former pair were only substituted onto the field in the final minutes ahead of the shootout, with Rashford ultimately hitting the left post, with the forward now admitting that he felt off ahead of the decisive moment - but the Manchester United man has nevertheless hailed the spirit of his squad and the community around him back home as something "unbreakable".
+Rashford and Sancho were brought on in the final minutes ahead of the shootout, with Rashford ultimately hitting the left post.
+The Manchester United man admits that he felt off ahead of the decisive moment - but he has nevertheless hailed the supportive spirit of his squad and most of the community around him back home as something "unbreakable".

 Editors' Picks